publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677b.md

             (A) the subject merchandise is exported from a nonmarket economy country, and

-            (B) the administering authority finds that available information does not permit the normal value of the subject merchandise to be determined under subsection (a) of this section,
+            (B) the administering authority finds that available information does not permit the normal value of the subject merchandise to be determined under subsection (a),

             the administering authority shall determine the normal value of the subject merchandise on the basis of the value of the factors of production utilized in producing the merchandise and to which shall be added an amount for general expenses and profit plus the cost of containers, coverings, and other expenses.
 Except as provided in paragraph (2), the valuation of the factors of production shall be based on the best available information regarding the values of such factors in a market economy country or countries considered to be appropriate by the administering authority.